 47) More French soldiers died during World War I than American soldiers in all wars.

-Thousands of soldiers lost their lives in World War I. It was plain and simple a catastrophic event
+Thousands of soldiers lost their lives in World War I. It was plain and simply a catastrophic event

-48) France is a popular setting for novel and films
+48) France is a popular setting for novels and films

-France is a popular setting for novels in the 21st century, such as The Nightingale and The Paris Wife.
-However, this isn’t the only era that has been obsessed with French culture.
-Some of the most popular literary works of all time have been set in France.
+France is a popular setting for books in the 21st century, such as The Nightingale and The Paris Wife.
+However, this isn’t the only era obsessed with French culture.
+Some of the most famous literary works of all time have been set in France.

 One of the most famous examples is A Tale of Two Cities by Charles Dickens, a work that tells the tale of the French Revolution through three prominent characters.